 We took a quick spin around Blue Banana, located across from Bungalow.

-↑ I had a gift-card to use there, however, there’s so much stuff in there that I couldn’t decide what to get, and didn’t want to keep my friend waiting, so I got some ideas and will be going back soon.
-(I previously wrote about this “mega gift shop” in detail in this post if you’d like to see more.) ↑
+↑ I had a gift-card to use there, however, there were so many nice things to choose from that I couldn’t decide what to get, and didn’t want to keep my friend waiting, so I got some ideas and will be going back soon.
+(I previously wrote about this “multi-boothed gift shop” in detail in this post if you’d like to see more.) ↑

 ↑ The Bob Ross Chia Pet is a contender for my gift-card ;) ↑